ghosthamlet/stressgrid/README.md

     $ _build/prod/rel/generator/bin/generator start

-The environment variable COORDINATOR_URL is required to specify the coordinator WebSocket URL, e.g. ws://10.0.0.100:8000.
+The environment variable COORDINATOR_URL is required to specify the coordinator WebSocket URL, e.g. ws://10.0.0.100:9696.
 Note that you may need to adjust Linux kernel settings for optimal generator performance.

 # Creating EC2 AMIs for generator and coordinator

 To simplify running Stressgrid in EC2, we added [packer](https://www.packer.io/) scripts to create prebaked machine images.

-By default, Stressgrid images are based on Debian 9 (Stretch), so you will need the same OS to build the binary releases before running packer scripts, because it simply copies the release.
+By default, Stressgrid images are based on Ubuntu 18.04, so you will need the same OS to build the binary releases before running packer scripts, because it simply copies the release.
 The packer script also includes the necessary Linux kernel settings and the Systemd service.
 See packer documentation for [necessary AWS permissions](https://www.packer.io/docs/builders/amazon.html#iam-task-or-instance-role).

 To create an AMI for the coordinator: